applied-systems-biology/jipipe-website/content/documentation/batch-pipelines.md

 There are predefined algorithms located within the `Annotate` menu that for example create annotations based on filenames.
-ACAQ5 supports an unlimited amount of annotations that can be attached to data.
+JIPipe supports an unlimited amount of annotations that can be attached to data.

-Following ACAQ5 pipeline provides an example of making use of annotations to allow multiple inputs:
+Following JIPipe pipeline provides an example of making use of annotations to allow multiple inputs:

 ![](/img/documentation/multi-input-pipeline-example.png)